AgoraNomic/Webmastor/gadgets.md

 ## Password-Encrypted Cipher

 This tool will encrypt a plaintext with a password, or decrypt from a password.
-The algorithm used is AES-256 via PGP protocol.
+This encrypts with the PGP protocol (backed by the AES-256 algorithm.)
  _Don't forget to specify the algorithm used so others can easily verify!_

 <label for="cry-password">Password:</label>